Matt Bondurant

-Life and career
+Early life and education

-Bondurant was born and raised in Alexandria, Virginia, near Washington, D.C.
+Bondurant was born and raised in Alexandria, Virginia.

 He graduated with a B.A. and M.A. in English from James Madison University.
 Bondurant went on to earn a PhD in English at Florida State University in 2003.

+Career

 Bondurant's first novel was The Third Translation (Hyperion 2005).
 His second novel The Wettest County in the World (Scribner 2008) became the 2012 film Lawless by director John Hillcoat.
 Bondurant's grandfather Jack and grand-uncles Forrest and Howard are the main characters in this novel set during the Depression and Prohibition in rural Virginia.
 His third book The Night Swimmer was published by Scribner in 2012.
-His latest novel Oleander City was released in 2022.
+Oleander City was released in 2022.
 It is his second novel based on a true story, concerning events surrounding the 1900 Galveston hurricane, including the tragedy of the St. Mary's Orphanage and a boxing match between a young Jack Johnson, a Galveston native, and "Chrysanthemum Joe" Choynski, who many consider the greatest Jewish boxer of all time.
+His most recent novel is North Country - published in November, 2025, about a set of characters living in a small border town in Northern New York.

 He previously taught literatary fiction and creative writing at George Mason University in Virginia, SUNY Plattsburgh, and University of Texas at Dallas.
 Bondurant currently teaches at the University of Mississippi in Oxford, Mississippi.